Apollo Global Management Inc. (APO) Just Got Our Attention

-Apollo Global Management Inc. (NYSE:APO) went down by -0.91% from its latest closing price compared to the recent 1-year high of $81.07.
-The company’s stock price has collected 1.25% of gains in the last five trading sessions.
-Press Release reported 13 hours ago that Apollo Funds Announce First Close of $816 Million Investment Supporting NextEra Energy Partners’ Acquisition of 50% Interest in 2.5 GW Renewable Energy Portfolio
+Apollo Global Management Inc. (NYSE:APO) went down by -1.24% from its latest closing price compared to the recent 1-year high of $81.07.
+The company’s stock price has collected -3.36% of loss in the last five trading sessions.
+Press Release reported 16 hours ago that Apollo Completes Merger with Athene and Finalizes Key Governance Enhancements

 Is It Worth Investing in Apollo Global Management Inc. (NYSE :APO) Right Now?